Menu

 • Academic support for faculty positions and student training related to non-molecular, organism taxonomy was declining.

-These concerns were expressed to the North American Benthological Society (NABS, now the Society for Freshwater Science) leadership by a number of state and federal agencies involved in environmental regulation and monitoring as well as by individuals involved in both basic and applied scientific research.
+These concerns were expressed to the North American Benthological Society (NABS, now the Society for Freshwater Science) leadership by many state and federal agencies involved in environmental regulation and monitoring as well as by individuals involved in both basic and applied scientific research.
 The Taxonomic Certification Program (TCP) was developed by NABS in response to these concerns.

 Program Structure